drewamorbordelon/fred/README.md

 fred
 ====

 This Repo is a Deep Dive into determining causal factors for economic shifts in GDP and Inflation.
-The forcus is on Rescaled Ranges, Rates of Changem, and Causal Factors.
+The focus is on Dynamic Ranges, Rates of Changes, Causal Factors, Rolling Correlations.
 This is a work in progress.

 [![Build Status](https://travis-ci.org/zachwill/fred.png?branch=master)](https://travis-ci.org/zachwill/fred)